cerner/terra-toolkit/packages/terra-functional-testing/src/terra-dev-site/terra-functional-testing/guides/Migration.tool.md

 }
 ```

-At this point it is recommend to do a clean install prior to testing each of the scripts.
+At this point it is recommended to do a clean install prior to testing each of the scripts.
 If you have the script go ahead and run `npm run clean:install`.
 Alternatively ensure that the old node_modules directory is deleted and reinstall all dependencies.

 ```sh
 npm run clean:install